 Standalone and journey-based in-app messages arrive on your device through different methods:

-- Standalone in-app messages are returned directly in response to the
+- Standalone (instant) in-app messages are returned directly in response to the

 If journey-based in-app messages are not appearing on your iOS device, use these troubleshooting steps.